-Which would you rather have: a positive review online a trusted word-of-mouth referral straight from one patient to the other?
+Which would you rather have: a positive review online or a trusted word-of-mouth referral straight from one patient to the other?
 The answer may not be that straightforward.
 Even when referred by a trusted friend or physician, most consumers still tend to hedge their bets by researching their potential physician or dentist online—at the very least, to obtain contact information.
 A 2013 IndustryView Report found that 62 percent of survey respondents researched online reviews to help choose a physician, a figure that no doubt has increased over the past few years.

 Word-of-mouth referrals by trusted individuals continue to be the major driver of new patient acquisitions—other than insurance acceptance—according to a 2014 article in the Journal of the American Medical Association (JAMA).
 This is especially true for specialties that deal with more intimate topics such as oncology or OB/GYN, where a doctor’s bedside manner and relatability are especially important.
 And for fields where there are widespread variations in specialty areas, like orthopedics or physical therapy, a physician referral may be essential to ensure that the chosen provider is truly qualified to tackle the problem at hand.

 Despite the tremendous value of personal referrals, online reviews are still necessary to pursue.
 Since your patients are not obliged in any way to review you, getting a glowing—or even positive—review does a great job in attracting patients further into your sales funnel.
 While they still might not be ready to book an appointment, they will become further engaged if you include useful health information on your site, such as health tips or interesting blog posts.